Government land acquisition and resumption

 - state whether you wish to appear and be heard by the constructing authority in support of the grounds for objection.

-An objection to the proposed acquisition of land may be on various grounds.
-For example, you may feel the proposal is better located elsewhere or that proper process has not been followed.
-However, the grounds for objection cannot relate to the amount of compensation.
+Your objection to the proposed acquisition of land may be for a variety of reasons, for example you consider there is evidence available showing the proposal is better located elsewhere or that proper process has not been followed.
+However, the grounds for objection cannot relate to the amount (monetary value) of the compensation.

 You may appear in person at the hearing and/or be represented by a solicitor.
 Any costs incurred for this will be your responsibility.